UNISvalbard/Geo-MOD/_sources/landing-page.md

   - Questionnaire, certification, Q&A
   - [Signehamna](https://unisvalbard.github.io/AG222/content/lessons/about/seismic_lab.html)
 ```

-## About Geo-MOD
-[Geo-MOD](https://unisvalbard.github.io/Geo-MOD/landing-page.html) is an open-source reference work for the UAV-based data acquisition in the field.

-The reference work is primarily developed as a class-room aid.
-Best practices and tutorials are based on the experience acquired as part of the [Svalbox project](https://svalbox.no), which aims to digitalize as many outcrops as possible in Svalbard (Norwegian Arctic).

 ## Course content and learning goals
 Geo-MOD course is split in several modules, consisting of interactive lectures walkthroughs, and exercises.